Approximately 80 percent of all learning comes through the visual pathways.

 Visual skills are essential for learning

 This page is a guide to facilitate understanding of the visual skills, and how they are needed for each of the fundamental components of learning.
+Visual skills can be improved with a personalized program of vision therapy.

 Why is reading important?

 Not only is reading fun, but reading can help build a child’s language skills which further helps to develop vocabulary.
 Additionally, the ability to read is essential for communication, and truly opens up the world to a child.
-Reading books teaches children about the past, present, and future — different cultures, histories, and societies.
+Reading books teaches children about the past, present, and future— different cultures, histories, and societies.
 It allows a child to use their imagination, and is a great tool for relaxation!

 Visual skills necessary for reading:

-- Saccades and Visual Integration
+- Saccades and Visual integration

 Saccades is a skill that allows you to read sentences in a fluid manner, with the two eyes moving smoothly across the line, in coordination.